About

 How I Work With Teams

 The goal is not to create a testing island.
-The goal is to make product risk visible enough that engineers, product managers, and testers can make better tradeoffs together.
+The goal is to turn product risk into shared awareness so engineers, product managers, and testers can make better tradeoffs together.

-• Clarify product risk before choosing tools or coverage targets.
+• Clarify product risk before choosing tools, coverage targets, or automation scope.

 • Map tests to business-critical API flows and user journeys.